-Preferred Also consider Also consider With Agitation With Agitation An antidepressant alone An antipsychotic plus an antidepressa With Severe Anxiety An antidepressant alone A benzodiazepine plus an antidepressant
+Preferred Also consider With Agitation An antidepressant alone An antipsychotic plus an antidepressant With Severe Anxiety An antidepressant alone A benzodiazepine plus an antidepressant

-6C.
-Selecting Antidepressants for Nonpsychotic Major Depressive Disorder^{Question 16}
+$6C. \ Selecting \ Antidepressants \ for \ Nonpsychotic \ Major \ Depressive \ Disorder^{Question \ 16}$

 When asked which specific antidepressants they preferred for the treatment of nonpsychotic major depression in an older patient, the experts recommended a selective serotonin reuptake inhibitor (SSRI) as the first-line choice, followed by venlafaxine and mirtazapine as high second-line options.
 There was much less support for tricyclic antidepressants, trazodone, and bupropion, while the monoamine oxidase inhibitors received third-line ratings.